Allie0327/Allie.github.io/content/authors/admin/_index.md

     - Study on High Mountain Aerosol-Cloud Interactions and Radiation Forcing Estimation
     - Stereoscopic comprehensive detection and comparison experiment of typical megacities and high mountains
   - Atmospheric Radiation:
-    -Comparison of Numerical Methods for Electromagnetic Scattering Characteristics of Non-Spherical and Non-Uniform Particles
+    - Comparison of Numerical Methods for Electromagnetic Scattering Characteristics of Non-Spherical and Non-Uniform Particles

 # Skills